For the latest FAQs, health and safety plans, links to the dashboard and more, visit the Campus Reopening page.

 On choosing a major:

 Having a diverse student body and curriculum at Dickinson, the most valuable thing that I have learned is cultural competency and working with people who are different than me.
-This has made me a strong believer in “Unity in Diversity.”
+This has made me a strong believer in “Unity in Diversity,” the idea that people from all backgrounds, races, ethnicities and sexualities must be respected.
 I thank Student Life and many other organizations working at Dickinson for promoting inclusivity on campus and bringing people of different backgrounds, faiths and gender identities together.
+I value diversity in opinions and thoughts and love to meet people from different cultures.

-My computer science advisor, Assistant Professor of Computer Science Farhan Siddiqui, is one of my favorite professors.
+Associate Professor of Sociology Erik Love is one of my favorite professors.
+He is someone who motivates you, encourages you, and gives you valuable feedback to bring the best in yourself.
+I love talking with him about social justice issues and other meaningful things that are part of my personal and professional journey.
+My computer science advisor, Assistant Professor of Computer Science Farhan Siddiqui, is also one of my favorite professors.
 She is from India, and it feels good to talk to her in my native language and learn more about India.

 Read more Student Snapshots.